 A Loop (open year-round; camping is first-come, first-served in the winter)

 Yes, a boater pass is required for anyone using a watercraft/floating device to access the Deschutes River or the Columbia River.
 All passes are per person.

 1. Deschutes River Boater Pass: valid above Moody Rapid (from the Pelton Dam down to the I-84 bridge at Heritage Landing).
-Available for purchase online at: www.recreation.gov.
+Available for purchase at recreation.gov.
 If accessing the Deschutes River below Moody Rapid only, just a Moody Island Boater Pass is required.

 2. Moody Island Boater Pass: valid downstream from Moody Rapid (between the campground & Heritage Landing) and available for purchase at the self-pay kiosks ($2/per person/per day).

-No. The horse trail use is by reservation only from March 1 until June 30.
-Horse Permits are available through the Oregon State Parks online store: https://store.oregonstateparks.org/ under "Tours/Events" and there is a reservation fee of $8 per horse.
-The trail is 22 miles round trip and open for use during daylight hours only.
-Overnight camping with horses is not permitted along the trail or at Deschutes State Park.
+Horses are allowed on the first 11 miles of the Deschutes River Trail.
+Reservations are required March 1-June 30.
+Horse Permits are available through the Oregon State Parks online store: store.oregonstateparks.org/ under "Tours/Events," and there is a reservation fee of $8 per horse.
+The trail is 22 miles roundtrip and open for use during daylight hours only.
+Overnight camping with horses is not permitted along the trail or at Deschutes State Park campground.

-Between 10pm and 7am (Quiet Hours) no music is allowed.
+Yes, at a volume that cannot be heard in neighboring campsites.
+Between 10pm and 7am (quiet hours) no music is allowed.

 Yes- If you have over 50 people, want to use a public address system, selling of goods or services, event requiring structures, will limit public access, commercial filming, and anything that requires park staff to be present.The above list does not cover all the activities that would require a permit.
 The permit is called a special use permit and should be completed 30 days before arrival.